 Get your dryer working in no time by handling your own repairs.
 For the secret of how to open up your dryer for easy repairs, just follow these steps.

 Although a clothes dryer looks like an almost impenetrable appliance, it is fairly easy to open up to gain access to the working parts for repairs.
-In fact, because it’s pretty simple once you know how, it is a great way to gain a clearer understanding of how this appliance works.
+In fact, because it’s pretty simple once you know how, this is a great way to gain a clearer understanding of how this appliance works.

 As you work, pay attention to the sequence and gather each of the screws and parts in one place so reassembly will be easy.

-The steps here show how to open a front-loading Kenmore dryer; if your dryer is a different make, the steps are probably reasonably similar, but refer to your owner’s manual.
+The steps here show how to open a front-loading Kenmore dryer.
+If your dryer is a different make, the steps are probably reasonably similar, but refer to your owner’s manual.
+If you can’t find your owner’s manual, search for it online, including the brand and model number.

-To remove the dryer’s top, lift out the lint trap and, underneath it, unscrew the screws that secure the dryer’s top, as shown at right.
-For some dryers, you’ll need to remove screws at the top of the back panel.)
+To remove the dryer’s top, lift out the lint trap and, underneath it, unscrew the screws that secure the dryer’s top.
+For some dryers, you’ll need to remove screws at the top of the back panel.

 Push a stiff, thin putty knife between the top and one side, about 2 1/2 inches from the front corner.

 On some models, you will be able to just pry the top up.
 With others, you will need to release a locking clip at this location by pushing it with the putty knife.
 Then do the same at the other corner.

 Lift the top up and tilt it safely against the wall behind the dryer.
 Wires will prevent you from removing it completely.

-Removing the back is trickiest, not because of the way it is attached (it is just held in place with screws) but because you usually must wrestle the dryer away from the wall, detach the dryer vent, and so forth.
+Removing the back is trickiest, but not because of the way it is attached (it is just held in place with screws) but because you usually must wrestle the dryer away from the wall and detach the dryer vent before you can do this.

 Then support the bottom of the tumbler drum with a couple of blocks or bricks so that, when you pull the full front of the dryer off, the drum won’t drop.